Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Introduction

-In light of these challenges, it is important to prospectively predict while the trial is ongoing the information expected at each planned interim analysis, the maximum (final) information at the scheduled final analysis or the calendar time at which these targets will be reached.
-If a \textit{maximum-information} approach is adopted, the trial ends once the target number of events has accrued \parencite{Kim2014MaximumDurationInformation}.
-A natural predictand is therefore the calendar time required to reach that target, often termed milestone or time to endpoint maturation \parencite{Ou2019} \parencite{Wang2022RealTimeTTEM}.
-In a \textit{maximum-duration} approach, follow-up is limited by a fixed calendar time \parencite{Kim2014MaximumDurationInformation}.
-In this case, natural predictands are the cumulative number of events or, equivalently, the additional number of events expected by future calendar dates and at the planned study end.
+Maintaining this alignment between calendar time and statistical information is difficult once a trial is underway.
+Planning assumptions about the survival distribution may be uncertain at the design stage and may become inaccurate as follow-up accumulates.
+If events accrue more slowly than anticipated, scheduled analyses may be delayed or reached with less information than expected, creating practical consequences for budget, logistics, and trial conduct.
+This challenge is particularly relevant in pediatric oncology trials, where limited accrual may require relaxing conventional operating characteristics to maintain trial feasibility and generate clinically meaningful evidence \parencite{Valsecchi, RenfroAlonzo}.
+If events accrue too rapidly, the trial may face overrunning \parencite{Whitehead1992Overrunning}, which also requires appropriate operational and statistical handling \parencite{Baldi2020}.
+Interim monitoring therefore benefits from methods that can forecast future event accrual and account for uncertainty to that forecast.

-The point and interval prediction of the time to endpoint maturation has been extensively studied in the literature \parencite{Bagiella2001,YingHeitjanChen2004NonparametricPrediction,Ying2008,Ying2013,Ying2017,Chen2016,Lan2018,Machida2025DynamicPredictionTiming}.
-Heitjan et al. \parencite{Heitjan2015} provide a comprehensive review of existing methods, highlighting the importance of prediction intervals for time to endpoint maturation to quantify uncertainty around the study’s closing date.
-Some approaches accommodate ongoing accrual at the time of prediction \parencite{Wang2022RealTimeTTEM,Zhang2012,Anisimov2011}.
+A well-developed literature considers the problem of predicting when a target number of events will be reached.
+Under a \textit{maximum-information} designs, the trial ends once the planned number of events has accrued \parencite{Kim2014MaximumDurationInformation}.
+The corresponding prediction target is the calendar time required to reach that milestone, often called time to endpoint maturation \parencite{Ou2019, Wang2022RealTimeTTEM}.
+Point and interval predictions for this target have been extensively studied \parencite{Bagiella2001,YingHeitjanChen2004NonparametricPrediction,Ying2008,Ying2013,Ying2017,Chen2016,Lan2018,Machida2025DynamicPredictionTiming}. \textcite{Heitjan2015} provide a comprehensive review and emphasize the importance of prediction intervals for quantifying uncertainty around the closing date of a study.
+Some methods also allow prediction while accrual is still ongoing \parencite{Wang2022RealTimeTTEM,Zhang2012,Anisimov2011}.